mmerabet42/Dyne/README.md

 # Installation

-Dyne currently compiles on Linux, will soon in Windows.
+Dyne currently compiles on Linux, will soon on Windows.
 It does on MacOs but nothing renders, i dont know why, so i will focus on Linux and Windows for now.

-Dyne uses some features of the 2017 version (C++17).
+Dyne uses C++17 (The 2017 standard of C++).

-Dyne requires some libraries in order to work:
+Dyne requires some libraries in order to work, but they dont need to be installed:

-- OpenGL (open graphic library, must be already installed)
+- OpenGL (Graphic library API)
+- Glad   (OpenGL loader)
-- GLFW (to create and manage windows)
+- GLFW   (Window and event library)
-- OpenAL (to manage 3D sound)
+- OpenAL (3D audi API)

 And uses these libraries but you dont need to install them: